asgiraldoc/Macro-evolutionary-Pangenomics-of-the-Plasmodium-monkey-clade/README.md

 ## **2. PGGB Analysis**

 To test the capabilities of PGGB, we applied it in two distinct contexts: comparative assembly validation and the macro-evolutionary extraction of centromeric regions—loci typically difficult to resolve due to their GC content (5-7%) and repetitive motifs.
-Using Bandage to visualize and annotate these results.
+Using *Bandage* and *seqkit* to visualize and annotate these results.

 ### ***P. coatneyi*** **Assembly Comparison (V1 vs V2)**
 We constructed a graph comparing the unpolished (V1) and polished (V2) assemblies to identify structural discrepancies.
 We adjusted the parameters to a 99% identity threshold (`-p 99`) and a 1kbp segment length (`-s 1000`)